 Here’s what we recommend you do today:

-1. Alhambra – Visit the Alhambra first thing in the morning.
+• Alhambra – Visit the Alhambra first thing in the morning.
 A timed entry ticket must be booked well in advance as spaces fill up quickly, sometimes months ahead.
-You can book a Fast-Track Ticket or a Guided Tour.

-4. Mirador de San Nicolás – End your exploration of Albaicín by heading to Mirador de San Nicolás, which has wonderful views of the Alhambra.
-It’s a great place for sunset.
+• Mirador de San Nicolás – End your visit to Albaicín by heading to Mirador de San Nicolás, which has terrific views of the Alhambra.
+It’s an excellent place for sunset.

 DAY 6: GRANADA TO MÁLAGA

-Before getting on the train from Granada to Málaga, we explored some of the city’s less-visited attractions and strolled around some of its more interesting streets.
+Before getting on the train from Granada to Málaga, you should have time to see some of the city’s less-visited attractions and stroll around some of its more interesting streets.

 Here’s what we recommend you do today:

-1. Basilica San Juan de Dios – This baroque masterpiece is one of the most interesting churches we have visited.
-The whole building is a mass of gold and art.
+• Basilica San Juan de Dios – This baroque masterpiece is one of the most interesting churches we have visited.
+The building is a mass of gold and art, and we highly recommend visiting.

 TRAIN FROM GRANADA TO MÁLAGA